1bl4z3r/hermit-V2/content/posts/explaining-configs.md

 - `toc` : Enables Table of Contents.
 - `custom_css` : Allows to supply custom CSS by placing the css files in `/static/css/`.
 CSS will be invoked for that page only.
 - `custom_js` : Allows to supply custom CSS by placing the css files in `/static/js/`.
 JS will be invoked for that page only.
-- `IgnoreLastmod` : REQUIRED.
-This enables Last modification date of the given Page.
+- `ShowLastmod` :This enables Last modification date of the given Page.
-- `Lastmod` : REQUIRED (If IgnoreLastmod=false).
+- `Lastmod` : REQUIRED (If `ShowLastmod=true`).
 Enter Last modified date of the Page.

 ## Special Caveats

 ### Last Modified Date

-If `IgnoreLastmod` is not provided or `IgnoreLastmod=false`, then:
+If `ShowLastmod:true` :
 - If `enableGitInfo = true`, then Git Hash will be shown in `[...]` after Date.
 - If `enableGitInfo = false`, then:
 	- If `Lastmod` is not provided or `Lastmod` has same value as `Date`, error will be thrown.
 	- If `Lastmod` is provided or `Lastmod` is different from `Date`, value of `Lastmod` will be displayed in `[...]` after Date.

+If `ShowLastmod` is not provided.
+User response defaults to false.
+It is equivalent to providing `ShowLastmod:false`.

 ### LaTeX